Dispersive effects in a scalar nonlocal wave equation inspired by peridynamics: Introduction

-The article is organized as follows: In Section~\ref{linmod} we introduce the initial value problem given by \eqref{eq:linear_per} following the general framework studied in~\cite{Coclite_2018} and deduce the corresponding dispersion relation.
+The article is organized as follows: In Section~\ref{linmod} we introduce the initial value problem given by \eqref{eq:linear_per} following the general framework studied in \cite{CCMP, Coclite_2018} and deduce the corresponding dispersion relation (see also \cite{CDFMRV}).
 In Section~\ref{Disprel} the dispersion relation is studied in detail and the asymptotics at low and high frequencies clearly exhibit the scale effects ruled by nonlocality (see Theorems~\ref{ASYLOANDHI} and~\ref{OMEPI-P-LOGA}).
 In particular one sees that at low frequencies, hence at large physical scales, the propagation is quite similar to that governed by the classical wave equation, while at high frequencies, hence at small physical scales, the propagation is remarkably different, due to nonlocality.
 Furthermore, the analysis of the derivatives of the dispersion reveals new and somehow unexpected features.
 Indeed (see Theorem~\ref{OMEPI-P}), due to nonlocality these derivatives present exotic decay with highly oscillatory behavior at high frequencies.
 Since these quantities are related with the velocity of energy transport, this suggests that some pieces of information could be hidden at small scales because of the strange behavior of their propagation velocity.
-In Section~\ref{decay} we prove some decay properties of the solution of the peridynamic problem by establishing properly dispersive estimates.
+In Section~\ref{decay} we prove some decay properties of the solution of our problem by establishing properly dispersive estimates.
 Those results play a key role in the subsequent Section~\ref{CON:SEC} where we prove the conservation of energy, momentum and angular momentum (Theorem~\ref{CONSE}).
-Section~\ref{numer} is devoted to a numerical study on the comparison between classical wave equation and the present nonlocal problem and the outcome of this analysis essentially shows that the peridynamic case seems to produce additional oscillations.
-The paper ends with three Appendix sections in which some facts previously mentioned in the paper are specifically proved.
+Section~\ref{numer} is devoted to a numerical study on the comparison between classical wave equation and the present nonlocal problem and the outcome of this analysis essentially shows that the {nonlocal} case seems to produce additional oscillations.

+{Section~\ref{BRIEF} contains an approximation result for nonlinear equations, stating explicit conditions under which the solution of our linear equation approximates well, for finite times, the one of a nonlinear equation (interestingly, the detailed estimate that we provide relies on the previous bounds on the dispersion relation).

+Then, in Section~\ref{0876540987654PK-odk3k05ug} we briefly indicate how the different mathematical properties detected in this paper can be connected to real world situations (also, it highlights that the linear model that we present in this paper is already sufficient to provide nonlinear oscillations of the frequency function, thanks to our asymptotics on the dispersion relation).}

+The paper ends with three appendices in which some facts previously mentioned in the paper are specifically proved.